 Of course, the menus do get changed if it needs to be.
-Otherwise it is a fixed one with all of them knowing whats for each meal.
-Ever since I have started using millets in my cooking regularly, I have been using it to replace rice in the tiffin dishes.
+Otherwise, it is a fixed one with all of them knowing what's for each meal.
+Ever since I have started using millets in my cooking regularly, I have been using them to replace rice in the tiffin dishes.
 When Athamma was with us, I used to make any one of the millet for her lunch.
 I used to pack the same for my lunch as well as it is so tough to cook just for one person.

 Planning on replacing regular rice with millets in your meal:

 Later when it was a question of preparing tiffin items, we have slowly replaced rice with different millets.
 I haven't come around to sharing all of those.
 Sometimes I don't even get time enough to click the pictures.
 So when I planned the thali, I decided I would make all the dishes with any one of the millet and make a complete breakfast Thali.